Skincare Questions Answered

 This is much more difficult to manage as it seems to be caused by an over-enthusiastic immune response.
 As with eczema, you should get a diagnosis before attempting to treat it.
 Although aloe vera and colloidal oats are unlikely to worsen either and may well alleviate symptoms.
 This is where a mask containing salicylic acid would be worth trying (although I wouldn’t rub anything abrasive into your scalp, whatever is causing it, but especially with psoriasis.)
 It can be worsened by increased yeast in the skin (as can eczema), so reduce anything in your diet containing yeast.
 You could try using well-diluted geranium or rosemary essential oils topically.
 I would recommend using a calendula or rosemary hydrosol, as a hair rinse, to improve the scalp condition.
 These have anti fungal properties and have done well in trials to help psoriasis.

-Q: The skin around my eyes become red after I shower.
+Q: The skin around my eyes becomes red after I shower.
 However, this usually goes away on their own.
-I also have perioral dermatitis if that may affect it?
+I also have perioral dermatitis, that may affect it?

 It is possible that this irritation is being caused by whatever you are using to wash your hair and face whilst showering.
 It could also be the water itself, if the water in your area contains high levels of algaesides, pH adjusters (or is particularly alkaline), chlorine or other disinfectants.
 These chemicals and others are added to water before it arrives in your shower.
 They are there to make water safe to drink, but it is not unusual to have a skin reaction to any of them, especially at higher levels.